 Hand sprayer - Handheld sprayers hold less herbicide than backpack sprayers and are also used to treat small areas.

 Sponge/wick applicators - Some people apply herbicide with wicks instead of sprayers.
 This may reduce amount of herbicide used and damage to desirable plants.
 One example is the Makutu.
-Some wick applicators are created for large-scale use.
+Some wick applicators are created for large-scale use and mounted onto ATVs or other vehicles.

 Injectors - Some species can be controlled by injecting herbicide into the stem.
 Special products are sold for this purpose.
 Injectors are often best for small infestations, and may reduce damage to desirable plants and amount of herbicide used.